jlee1114/Stable-Interview/README.md

 * Model Fit: The high errors suggest that ARIMA may not be capturing all the relevant patterns, particularly if there is seasonality or non-stationary behavior in the dataset that hasn't been addressed adequately.

 Improvements:
-* Check Stationarity: Revisit the stationarity assumption and make sure the data are properly differenced to achieve stationarity.
-* Seasonal Model: If there is seasonality, consider using a SARIMA model which incorporates both non-seasonal and seasonal elements.
+* Seasonal Model: Since there is seasonality, consider using a SARIMA model which incorporates both non-seasonal and seasonal elements.
 * Model Diagnostics: Review the residuals of the ARIMA model for any patterns that suggest poor model fit and adjust the model parameters accordingly.